Please also see the Careers in Mineralogy section on this Web Site.

 What does a mineralogist do?

-A mineralogist is a person who studies minerals.
-Since minerals are defined as naturally occurring solid substances, there is a tremendous range of ideas and processes that can be studied.
-This includes everything from the soil surface to the center of the earth ( and maybe a few extraterrestrial materials ).
+processes that can be studied.
+This includes everything from the soil surface to the center of the earth ( and maybe a

 Most mineralogists are employed by universities where they do research and teach.
-Other employers consist of state and federal geological surveys, private mining companies, and a few curating museum collections of minerals
+Other employers consist of state and

 The following are areas of interest for members of this Society.
-Mineralogy - Crystallography - Crystal and Mineral Chemistry - Crystal Structures - Material Properties - Mineral Physics - Mineral Surfaces - Spectroscopy - Igneous, Metamorphic, and Sedimentary Petrology - Petrography, and Petrogenesis - Major and Trace Element Geochemistry - Isotope Geochemistry - Mineral-fluid Reactions and Geochemistry - Phase Equilibrium - Economic Geology - Ore Deposits - Experimental Mineralogy and Petrology - Clay Mineralogy - Industrial Mineralogy - Environmental Mineralogy - Theoretical Mineral Physics - Gem Materials - Planetary Materials - Biological Mineralogy - Teaching - New Minerals and Mineral Occurrences - Mineralogical Apparatus, Techniques, and Analysis - Mineralogical Nomenclature - Mineral Synthesis - Materials Science - Fluid Phase Petrology - Mineral Thermodynamics and Thermochemistry - Volcanic Processes - Crystal and Mineral Growth - Electron Microscopy - Optical Crystallography and Microscopy - Forensic Mineralogy - Microtextures and Fabrics - Mineral Classification - Fluid Inclusions - Pegmatites - Databases - Symmetry - History of Mineralogy - Ceramic Archeology - Mineral Collection Preservation - Mineral Museums - Single Element Mineralogy and Geochemistry - Philosophy of Natural Sciences - Soil Science - Refractories - Experimental Geochemistry - Meteoritics - Geochronology - Mineral Processing - Kinetics - Geochemical Prospecting - Structural Petrology - Concrete Petrology
+Mineralogy - Crystallography - Crystal and Mineral Chemistry - Crystal Structures - Material Properties - Mineral Physics - Mineral Surfaces - Spectroscopy - Igneous, Metamorphic, and Sedimentary Petrology - Petrography, and Petrogenesis - Major and Trace Element Geochemistry - Isotope Geochemistry - Mineral-fluid Reactions and Geochemistry - Phase Equilibrium - Economic Geology - Ore Deposits - Experimental Mineralogy and Petrology - Clay Mineralogy - Industrial Mineralogy - Environmental Mineralogy - Theoretical Mineral Physics - Gem Materials - Planetary Materials - Biological Mineralogy - Teaching - New Minerals and Mineral Occurrences - Mineralogical Apparatus, Techniques, and Analysis - Mineralogical Nomenclature - Mineral Synthesis - Materials Science - Fluid Phase Petrology - Mineral Thermodynamics and Thermochemistry - Volcanic Processes - Crystal and Mineral Growth - Electron Microscopy - Optical Crystallography and Microscopy - Forensic Mineralogy - Microtextures and Fabrics - Mineral Classification - Fluid Inclusions - Pegmatites - Databases - Symmetry - History of Mineralogy - Ceramic Archeology - Mineral Collection Preservation - Mineral Museums - Single Element Mineralogy and Geochemistry - Philosophy of Natural Sciences - Soil Science - Refractories - Experimental Geochemistry - Meteoritics - Geochronology - Mineral Processing - Kinetics - Geochemical

 What does a petrologist do?